kevinyswong/kevinyswong.github.io/index.md

 artificial intelligence and use some information extraction methods from
 <a href="https://scholar.google.com/citations?user=z7GCqT4AAAAJ&hl=en">Heng Ji</a>
 on the novel?
-Supposing the outputs are accurate, would we then be satisfied then, knowing all that those goes on in the novel?
+Supposing the outputs are accurate, would we then be satisfied then, knowing all that goes on in the novel?
 From this reasoning, we see it is not sufficient to enjoy a novel from summarized plot—but I contend that even the fully elaborated plot from reading the novel is not satisfactory, at least not without excellent execution, and by that I mean the execution is more important than the particular details of the motions.
 Why do we mandate the novelist have a plot in his works?
 We see such an assumption in the very question, "What is your novel about?"
 Here I am reminded of architect Adolf